samposihvola/2048/README.md

 ![Screencap of the game](/2048-screencap.png)

-The chosen technologies were largely based on those I learned during the Full Stack Open course by The University of Helsinki: React + Vite for the app, Jest for unit tests, and Cypress for end-to-end tests.
+The main purpose of this project is to give me hands-on experience from modern day web development.
+React + Vite for the app, Jest for unit tests, and Cypress for end-to-end tests.
+I am currently planning on creating a backend with NodeJS and MongoDB.
+Check my todo list below for details!

 ## Usability Testing